Which of the following is a characteristic feature of an alcohol ... | Channels for Pearson+

 1

-Identify the functional groups listed in the options: hydroxyl group (-OH), sulfhydryl group (-SH), carbonyl group (C=O), and amino group (-NH2).
+Identify the functional groups mentioned in the problem: carbonyl, sulfhydryl, hydroxyl, and amino groups.

-Recall the definition of an alcohol in organic chemistry: an alcohol is an organic compound that contains one or more hydroxyl groups (-OH) attached to a carbon atom.

-Compare the functional groups listed in the options with the definition of an alcohol.
-The key feature of an alcohol is the presence of a hydroxyl group (-OH).
+Compare the functional groups listed in the problem with the characteristic feature of alcohols.
+Alcohols do not contain carbonyl, sulfhydryl, or amino groups as their defining feature.

-Understand that the other functional groups listed (sulfhydryl, carbonyl, and amino) are characteristic of different types of organic compounds, such as thiols, ketones/aldehydes, and amines, respectively.

 Watch next